transcom/mymove/docs/backend/service-objects.md

 ```

 **Return Values**
-Service objects should return two return values.
-The first parameter is whatever the service object is responsible with creating.
+Service objects should return as many return values as appropriate.
+In the case of a service object like the CreateForm, the first parameter is whatever the service object is responsible for creating.
+If the first parameter returns a created entity, the second parameter should be an error.
-This can be a new entity instance or even model validation errors.
-The second parameter is an error, that should be raised
-if any errors occur.
+In the case of a simple entity fetch by ID, the first parameter could be model validation errors.
+There are some situations that require more complex returns.
+For those, use your best judgement.

 *Remember all `errors` should be Wrapped by using `errors.Wrap` so that the underlying error is propagated properly*